 1.4 Display Port KVM Switch - Single Monitor - Two Computer

-This KVM switch will let you ONE monitor plus other USB peripherals like a keyboard and a mouse between up to TWO computers!
+This KVM switch is for use with one (1) monitor plus other USB peripherals between up to two(2) computers.

 Most of the time KVM switches are meant to work with servers, and basic mice and keyboards.

-This KVM switch will work with USB 3.0 (USB 3 5gbps, or USB 3.2 gen 1) peripherals as well as USB 2.0 HID devices.
+works with USB 3.2 peripherals as well as USB 2.0 HID devices.

-It has been tested with keyboards that have built-in USB hubs as well as USB passthrough.
+tested with keyboards that have built-in USB hubs as well as USB pass-through.

 Features: